rc2754/ezVolcano/README.md

 Use the camera button on the Plotly toolbar to export as .PNG file.

 Example files are available for download in the app.

+### Adding data point labels
+There are three ways to add/remove data point labels:

+1. Directly clicking on data points
+2. Using the `Select labels` selectInput
+3. Using the `Batch input` button

+### Settings for the x-axis
+By default, ezVolcano converts the original fold changes on the x-axis to Z-Scores.
+This ensures consistent thresholds across different data analysis pipelines, which may report varying fold changes for the same data.
+However, you can turn off this conversion and switch the x-axis back to the original fold changes.

+These two modes each have their own set of threshold values, which do not interconvert.

 ## Credit
 `ezVolcano` was developed by Richard Chen at the Proteomics Core Facility of Brown University.